minetest-mods/teleport-request/README.md

 - Create a better sound effect for teleport and apply it to all teleport methods (not just /tpc)
 - Create a new function for the actual set_pos() to remove all the redundant code each time the player is moved and the sound played.
 - Rewrite to place all chat commands into one single command much like how /teleport works.
-- Add a [different] sound effect at the source coords when a TP takes place (so other players hear it when to teleport away).
 - Make evade respect land: no teleporting inside land, but instead make sure player is standing on surface or in water.